 For readers without background in OO programming, the main features of OO languages are:

-• Hierarchical type structures, which include concrete and abstract (often called classes instead of types).
+Hierarchical type structures, which include concrete and abstract (often called classes instead of types).

-• Sub-classes inherit both behavior and data (in Julia, subtypes only inherit behavior, not data).
+Sub-classes inherit both behavior and data (in Julia, subtypes only inherit behavior, not data).

-• Functions that depend on the type of the object need to be ascribed to a single class and then can dispatch more specifically on the given argument’s type.
+Functions that depend on the type of the object need to be ascribed to a single class and then can dispatch more specifically on the given argument’s type.

-7.6 Assigning Behavior
+7.5.1 Assigning Behavior

 Needing to assign methods to a single class can lead to awkward design limitations - when multiple objects are involved in a computation, why dictate that only one of them “controls” the logic?

 The value function is a good example of this.
-If we had to assign value to one of the objects involved, should it be the economic parameters of the asset contracts?
+If we had to assign value to one of the objects involved, should it be the economic parameter object or the asset objects?
 The choice is not obvious at all.
 Isn’t it the market (economic parameters) that determines the value?
 But then if value were to be a method wholly owned by the economic parameters, how could it possible define in advance the valuation semantics of all types of assets?
 What if one wanted to extend the valuation to a new asset class?
 Downstream users or developers would need to modify the economic types to handle new assets they wanted to value.
 However, because the economic types were owned by an upstream package, they can’t be extended this way.

 This is an issue with traditional OO designs and that resolves itself so elegantly with multiple dispatch.